Safeguarding and Child Protection

 Mrs Helen Skertchly Deputy Designated Safeguarding Lead

-Miss Lucy Coleman Deputy Designated Safeguarding Lead for Early Years
+Mrs Lucy Hampton Deputy Designated Safeguarding Lead for Early Years

-Mrs Melissa Fennell Safeguarding ocntact for Breakfast and After school club
+Mrs Melissa Fennell Safeguarding contact for Breakfast and After school club

 Mrs Sally Reckless Safeguarding Governor